nusco/narjillos/backlog.md

 * Smooth, inertial targeting or target hysteresis (to avoid skewing vibration when target is on opposite side) °°
 * Remove "tail wiggling dog" effect (requires conservation of MoI during update in vacuum) °°
 * Fix problem with energy calculation (see broken test with FIXME) °°
+* Realistic radius calculation (for better moment of inertia)
 * Introduce viscosity (to improve the poor creatures' mobility)

 ###Speed Demon